brandur/sorg/content/passages/003-koya.md

-Our room was large and minimally furnished in the most tasteful way possible, with a single low table ornamenting its expansive floors (like at Koya, bedding would appear later in the night).
+Our room was large and minimally furnished in the most tasteful way possible, with a single low table ornamenting its expansive floors (like at Kōya, bedding would appear later in the night).
 A balcony surrounded by neatly-trimmed trees gave us a perfect vantage onto the tiny village.